jfo/blag/_drafts/mandelwat.md

 There's one important change here!
-In the `Mandelbrot` object above, you can see that I've exposed another attribute. `this.iterations`, and used it as a maximum value in the for loop in the mandelbrot function.
+In the `Mandelbrot` object above, you can see that I've exposed another attribute. `this.iterations`, and used it as a maximum value in the for loop in the Mandelbrot function.

 Why are iterations important?
-Well, the more iterations we use the more fine grained the mandlebrot can be displayed.
+Well, the more iterations we use the more fine grained the Mandlebrot can be displayed.
 Look at this!

 ```js
 var mb = new MandelbrotOne("ex15")